Benson516/CarND-Behavioral-Cloning-P3/writeup_proj_4.md

 The model contains a dropout layer at the last convolution layer (model.py line 286) and L2 regulizer for weight matrixes of all `Dense` layers.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 49).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was trained and validated on different data sets (`train_samples` and `validation_samples`) to varify that if the model is overfitted  (code line 49).
+However, the testing is using the realtime generated data by running the simulator and `drive.py` to how the car drive instead of test with pre-recorded dataset.

 #### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).

 #### 4. Appropriate training data